 Additionally, from now on it’s possible to add an In-Country Reviewer to the project from the Project Details page.

 Translators will receive notification for each comment entered by an ICR or Project Manager.
 Thanks to this they can filter out approved or rejected segments in the translation editor and correct them according to the feedback from the reviewer.
-Additionally, segments with comments can be filtered out as well.
+Additionally, segments with comments can also be filtered out as well.

-Are you ready for an easier to use, more advanced translation project management?
+Are you ready for an easier-to-use, more advanced translation project management?